spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/installation.md

 ## Production Deployment

-Preparing a production deployment requires a few steps.
+Preparing a production deployment requires a few extra steps.

 1. Save the following to your-values.yaml, ideally in your git repo.
 ```yaml